mstrocchi/plantalyzer/README.md

-# plantalyzer
+# Plantalyzer V1.0

-### documentation is still under construction and dependencies to run the project need to be fixed.
+### Documentation is still under construction and dependencies to run the project need to be fixed.
-### for questions email: m.strocchi@student.tudelft.nl
+### For questions email: m.strocchi@student.tudelft.nl